 The pretty village of Great Ayton is perched on the banks of the River Leven.
 The village has ancient origins, with several Neolithic sites within the parish boundary.
-In former times, the village's industries included linen making, tanning, brewing and mining.
-Nowadays, the village is well known for its two picturesque village greens, Captain Cook Schoolroom Museum and proximity to the intriguing Roseberry Topping mountain.
+The village is mentioned in the Domesday Book.
+In former times, the village’s industries included linen making, tanning, brewing and mining.
+Nowadays, the village is well known for its two picturesque village greens, Captain Cook Schoolroom Museum and proximity to the intriguing volcano-esque Roseberry Topping mountain.